Users of encrypted macOS computers are strongly advised to change their network password only from their Mac while on the campus network.

 - On older models, encryption may take a few hours if there is very little data saved, or several days for large drives with a lot of data.

 When you reboot the computer, you will see a slightly different login screen that appears almost immediately after the computer is turned on - the computer cannot boot until you use your password to allow the hard drive to be read.
+Once the computer is booted, it will behave just as it did before encryption.

 - As long as your Mac and network passwords are in sync, you will only be prompted for your password once at startup.